alex-ye-7/BondMath/README.md

 # Bond Math Function

-A repository for my custom bond valuation functions for yield-to-price and price-to-yield as well as calculating duration and convexity with autograd.
+A repository for bond valuation functions for yield-to-price and price-to-yield as well as calculating duration and convexity with autograd.

 You may need to install autograd with
 ```